Etto48/HexPatch/docs/README.md

 ### Using your package manager

-On NetBSD, a package is avalibale from the [official repositories](https://pkgsrc.se/devel/hexpatch/).
+On NetBSD, a package is available from the [official repositories](https://pkgsrc.se/devel/hexpatch/).
 To install it, simply run:

 ```bash